gamozolabs/gamozolabs.github.io/_posts/2018-10-18-terrible_android_fuzzer.markdown

 Okay so we've looked at the latest Galaxy S8, let's try to look at an older Galaxy S5 (G900FXXU1CRH1). _Whelp, that one crashed even faster._ However if we try to get `/proc/last_kmsg` we will discover that this file does not exist.
 We can also try using a fancy UART cable over USB with the magic 619k resistor and `daemonize()` the application so we can observe the crash over that.
 However that didn't work in this case either (honestly not sure why, I get dmesg output but no panic log).

 So now we have this problem.
 How do we root cause this bug?
-Well, we can do a binary search of the filesystem and blacklist files in certain folders and try to widdle it down.
+Well, we can do a binary search of the filesystem and blacklist files in certain folders and try to whittle it down.
 Lets give that a shot!

 First let's only allow use of `/sys/*` and beyond, all other files will be disallowed, typically these bugs from the fuzzer come from `sysfs` and `procfs`.
 We'll do this by changing the directory listing call to `listdirs(Path::new("/sys"), &mut dirlisting);`